imrisa/data_analysis/README.md

 ></iframe>

 5. Result with p-value: p-value 0.0 Because of the p-value < 0.05, missing_minute_binned IS depending on minute

+#### For rating column (if missing_minutes_binned depends on rating column)
+#### Hypothesis
+- Null Hypothesis (H₀): The missingness of the column is independent of the variable used to calculate the difference in means.
+The observed difference (-0.057) is due to random chance.
+- Alternative Hypothesis (H₁): The missingness of the column is dependent on the variable, meaning the difference in means (-0.057) is significant and not due to chance

 ### Permutation test
 table